SolidRun/meta-solidrun-arm-imx8/README.md

     DISTRO_FEATURES:append = " lto"

 ## Include NetworkManager and ModemManager for network control
-If you prefer to use NetworkManager and ModemManager rather than the default Yocto configuration of connman and ofono please add the following snippet to your local.conf
+If you prefer to use NetworkManager and ModemManager rather than the default Yocto configuration of connman and ofono please add the following snippet to your local.conf:

     IMAGE_INSTALL_remove += " ofono connman connman-gnome connman-conf"
     IMAGE_INSTALL_remove += " packagegroup-core-tools-testapps"
     PACKAGE_EXCLUDE += "ofono connman connman-gnome connman-conf"